yuanmingze/panoramic_optical_flow/README.md

 For example, if a pixel from the [0.8𝜋,0] cross the longitude [+𝜋,-] to [-0.9𝜋,0], the pixel's optical flow is +0.3𝜋 not 1.7𝜋.
 The project name this optical flow as ERP optical flow.
 And another type of optical flow as Non-ERP optical flow.

+## Data Order convention

+The image and flow data store in Numpy array.
+Image array shape is [height, width, 3], and optical flow array shape is [height, width, 2].